-The ND4BB programme currently comprises of 7 projects.
+The ND4BB programme comprises 7 topics, and more topics might follow in 2015.
 The IMI Programme Office considers that it is important to ensure that ND4BB projects collaborate with each other and therefore might facilitate the organisation of cross-project meetings of ND4BB and related projects.
-To this effect, dedicated meetings will be organised in 2015 for ND4BB projects and, more widely, for other initiatives active in the fight against antimicrobial resistance.

-Other cross projects interactions are planned for the following areas:
+Cross projects interactions are planned for the below areas:

 - Diabetes Research: further collaboration and data sharing will be facilitated by the memorandum of understanding and specific agreements signed in 2013 between SUMMIT, IMIDIA and DIRECT projects; - Neuroscience: activities will be organized to facilitate links between the projects in the portfolio of psychiatric disorders on one side and the projects of the portfolio of neurodegenerative diseases on the other.
-In particular a symposium to launch an IMI Alzheimer's Platform among the 3 projects EMIF (EMIFAD), AETIONOMY and EPAD is planned during the AD/PD Congress 2015 (http://www2.kenes.com/adpd/Pages/Home.aspx).
+In particular a symposium to launch an IMI Alzheimer's Platform among the 3 projects EMIF

-&lt;sup>14 ETRIKS was reviewed in 4Q2014 immediately following the submission of the Year 2 periodic report.
+13 ETRIKS was reviewed in 4Q2014 immediately following the submission of the Year 2 periodic report.
 EMIF had a 1year review in 2014.

-- Knowledge Management (KM): In 2015, the Code of Practice for the Secondary Use of Medical Data in Scientific Research Projects is expected to be issued as guidance for IMI Actions.
+(EMIF-AD), AETIONOMY and EPAD is planned during the AD/PD Congress 2015 (http://www2.kenes.com/adpd/Pages/Home.aspx).
+Knowledge Management (KM): In 2015, the Code of Practice for the Secondary Use of Medical Data in Scientific Research Projects is expected to be issued as guidance for IMI Actions.
 A cross projects meeting will be organized to develop a strategy regarding long term consent management and sustainability of the Data and Knowledge Repositories generated by the IMI projects.
-Activities will be continued to foster implementation and development of standards for clinical data (CDISC and CFAST) as well as non-clinical data (see collaboration with CDISC). - Stem Cells and iPS Cells Research and Banking: IMI will facilitate in 2015 a networking event with ongoing European funded stem cell initiatives including STEMBANCC from Call 4, EU AIMS Call 3, MIP-DILI Call 3, and EBISC Call 8, for which the ultimate goal is the establishment of a European Induced Pluripotent Stem Cell Bank.
+Activities will be continued to foster implementation and development of standards for clinical data (CDISC and CFAST) as well as non-clinical data (see collaboration with CDISC).

+- Antimicrobial resistance: activities are planned to boost integration of projects under the ND4BB programme.
+To this effect, dedicated meetings will be organised in 2015 for ND4BB projects and, more widely, for other initiatives active in the fight against antimicrobial resistance. - Stem Cells and iPS Cells Research and Banking: IMI will facilitate in 2015 a networking event with ongoing European funded stem cell initiatives including STEMBANCC from Call 4, EU AIMS Call 3, MIP-DILI Call 3, and EBISC Call 8, for which the ultimate goal is the establishment of a European Induced Pluripotent Stem Cell Bank.
 Such event will aim at facilitating the interaction between the different consortia, explore new ways of collaboration and ultimately maximise European added value in health research in this area.